windmill/windmill/core/core-readme.txt

-Check out the code: svn co http://svn.osafoundation.org/svn/windmill/trunk windmill Run the server: python ./windmill/server/proxy.py Configure browser to use http proxy : localhost port 4444 The default setup is configured as a demo, so launch the browser to: http://qacosmo.osafoundation.org:8080/windmill-serv/index.html
+Check out the code: svn co http://svn.osafoundation.org/svn/windmill/trunk windmill Run the server: python ./windmill/server/proxy.py Configure browser to use http proxy : localhost port 4444 The default setup is configured as a demo, so launch the browser to: http://qacosmo.osafoundation.org:8080/windmill-serv/start.html

 From here you can click "Expand Control" to run tests.

 All test commands are available that are in the selenium core but in a new format:
-	example: windSel.doClick("link=Create an Account");
+	example: windmill.doClick("link=Create an Account");

 Here windSel is the object created to allow for direct javascript interaction with the core. doClick is the selenium action you want to perform, this could also by doType, doKeyDown etc.